One Novel Marketing Podcast listener called to ask what to do with the data she collected from tracking those marketing efforts. Shauna asked:

 - What blog topics get the most attention?

 - Did my BookBub ad pay for itself?

 - Are my Amazon ads making money?

-- Did that blog tour sell any books?
+- Did that blog tour help sell any books?

 - How much of my revenue comes from ebook sales?

-I have a fortnightly Mastermind Call where we check in and update the group on what is up and how we are doing.
-I’ve been keeping a written log of my updates for the last couple of years.
-This serves as a good journal of my marketing efforts.
+Every two weeks, I have a mastermind call where we update the group on our goals and progress.
+I’ve been keeping a written log of my updates for the last couple of years, and that log serves as a journal of my marketing efforts.

 If you are using an editorial calendar, you already have a journal.
-You can look back and see what you did to promote your book on x date.
+You can look back and see what you did to promote your book on a certain date.